Pubic Hair (R)evolution

 In the 1960s, the U.S. generally regarded pubic hair as a vaginal protector.
 Its thick texture was appreciated.

 During this time, pubic hair dyeing was a big trend.
 Hairdressers offered your usual services: eyebrows, hair coloring, and waxing.
-Pubes had a very special place within the beauty industry.
+Pubes had a very special place in the beauty industry.
 For example, hair could be dyed to match the personality of a woman’s lover.

 Let’s not forget to mention the bikini.
 Women began to present their bodies in a new way: less covered up and championing the natural.
 It became “acceptable” to dress in less fabric.